pjurgensen/airbnb_clone/README.md

 User Stories:

-* User signups - when somebody signs up, send them a welcome email.
+* [ COMPLETED ] User signups - when somebody signs up, send them a welcome email.
 * Let users post their vacation home with a title, description, location, and when it is available.
 * Users are able to search for a place to stay by location or using a search feature